 - Diagnostic evaluations and assessment.

 - Treatment planning.

 - Treatment and/or procedures.

 - Medication management and other associated treatments.

 - Individual, family and group therapy.

-- Provider-based case management.

 - Crisis intervention.

 The Mental Health/Substance-Related and Addictive Disorders Administrator provides administrative services for all levels of care.